tdiprima/ML-Python-Projects/PyTorch/pytorch-deep-learning/Simple Torch Model Saving.md

 <!-- OK.
 Before we do model.load_state_dict(torch.load(PATH)), we create an instance of our model class.
 How do I create an instance?
 I imagine it can be an "empty" instance? -->

-Okay, how do I create an plain old instance?
+Okay, how do I create a plain old instance?

 Yes, you can create an instance of your model class **without any trained parameters** by calling the constructor of your model class.